mattlouss/ECE147-Project/README.md

 1. Clone the repository.
 2. Make sure you include the X data sets, which are too large for GitHub and not included in the repo.
 There should be two files, `X_test.npy` and `X_train_valid.npy`.
-3. TO BE CONTINUED
+3. Append data files' paths in appropriate code blocks in .ipynb files.

 ## Overview of our project

-The complete report for the project is available in PDF form.
+The complete report for the project can be found at `ECE 147 Final Project Writeup.pdf`.